Exocortex/ISVKit/README.md

 ## Use Cases

-These are purpose built examples showing how an example of one specific topic.
+These are purpose built examples showing how to build common functionality.

 ## Demo Assets